Want a beautiful holiday home without spending a lot of money? Try some of these 10 creative Christmas balls decoration ideas!

 This is one of my favorite uses for my $10 yard sale cathedral window.
 I bought the garlands dirt cheap after Christmas and intertwined both the green and white with some beads, ornaments and lights and the result was a show stopper!

 Even though I don’t have a mantel I borrowed one for a project!
-I love these burlap stars I added to my chalkboard banner and another old window display.
+I love these burlap stars I added to my chalkboard banner made with wood slices and another old window display.

 What could be simpler than gathering some fresh greenery into an interesting container with natural elements such as pinecones and berries?
 Add some yarn balls and glittery ornaments for sparkle and you have a beautiful and cheap vignette!